 Based on scope requirements documented in step 1, develop a list of data and tools needed to accomplish the task as outlined.
 This should include a request for a data dictionary and/or meta data.

-Provide data request to project PM/DPM and or Task Leader to include in data request to MPO.
+Provide data request to project PM/DPM and or Task Leader to include in data request to MPO, including clearly defined span of data, i.e., range of time covered by data.
+For federal compliant performance measures, this must be at least 5 years of the most recent validated data.
+This is also noted under the following section on data inputs.

 Once the data is provided, review provided data to ensure necessary fields have been provided and data is in a useable/accessible format.
 Data should be documented in project data log as referenced in step 3.

 Note: MTPs in different states may require different sources for crash data.
 Within the same state, depending on scope between MTPs the attributes used in analysis may vary as well.
 FHWA, LADOTD, TxDOT, etc. crash data sets do not necessarily follow the same format or contain the same attributes.
-Examples of fields typical fields in LADOTD and TxDOT data sets are provided in the Appendix of this SOP.
+Examples of fields typical fields in LADOTD and TxDOT data sets are provided in the Resources section of this SOP.

 Typical Data/Information Inputs

 5 yrs. of Crash Data – Typically provided by State DOT.
 Request may need to come from MPO to access data.
+5 years is typical, but the range may be more or less, depending on the type of study and what you in your professional opinion provides the best answers to the questions the study is trying to answer.
+(See notes on rolling 5-year averages in Step 4 below).

 Attributes included in crash data should include at the very least the following information: